 15.8 - Holiday Pay - Banquet Employees - Regular banquet waitpersons' and bartenders' holiday pay shall be calculated by totaling previous yearly hours as of January 1 of each year and dividing by 52 weeks then dividing by 5 workdays.
 The resulting number of hours shall be paid for each holiday of the new year.
 Employees who have worked less than one (1) year as a regular banquet employee shall receive three (3) hours of holiday pay for each holiday worked.

 15.9 - Vacation Pay - Banquet Employees - Regular banquet waitperson and bartender vacation pay shall be calculated by totaling their pervious yearly hours as of January 1 of each year and dividing by 52 weeks and multiplied by the number of weeks of earned vacation benefits.

+15.10 – Restaurant Leasing – Employer will be permitted to lease part of the main level of The Hotel for restaurant use.
+The restaurant will not be affiliated in any way with Zinnia and its employees.
+All current food and wait staff positions will be retained.
+They will not be laid off in response to this change or affected in any way.
+Stated Employees may only be terminated for performance or behavioral issues unrelated to this change and under procedure outlined in Article 11 of this Agreement.

 ARTICLE 16